geode-sdk/docs/handbook/vol1/chap1_4.md

 Due to this, GD mods can't just use the publicly available Cocos2d headers; they need to use modified headers that account for RobTop's changes.
 Traditionally, the headers most mods have used have either been [CappuccinoSDK](https://github.com/AndreNIH/CappuccinoSDK/) or [cocos-headers](https://github.com/HJfod/cocos-headers/).
 However, as with GD headers, **Geode comes with its own set of Cocos2d headers**, that are so far **the most accurate** in the modding community.

-!> Some old modding tutorials on YouTube will tell you to use CappuccinoSDK. **You should never use it**.
+> :warning: Some old modding tutorials on YouTube will tell you to use CappuccinoSDK. **You should never use it**.
 Cappuccino is fully obsolete due to `cocos-headers` (and even more due to Geode), and is in fact incompatible with gd.h, so it's not suited for traditional nor modern mods in any way.

 ## But What is Cocos2d?